genesiscommunitysuccess/docs/docs/front-end-reference/cli.md

 For further information see the docs: (https://docs.genesis.global/secure/front-end-reference/cli/)
 ```

-## Available Generators
+## Available generators

 ### Workspaces

-Workspaces are top level client monorepos that contains various packages, such as components, micro frontends,
+Workspaces are top-level client monorepos that contains various packages, such as components, micro frontends,
 design systems, and at least one application.
-All of these packages can be versioned and released independently.
+All these packages can be versioned and released independently.
 This setup provides an enhanced developer experience.

 The workspace generator automates the following steps for you: